 The Graduate Office regularly receives requests during the academic year for outside tutors, editors, writers, and translators.
 Please subscribe to and check the litgrads-l listserv postings regularly.

 Students working as teaching assistants are covered by a collective bargaining agreement between the University and the UAW.
 Their names and addresses will be released to the UAW each term that they are employed in the bargaining unit.

 Students are encouraged to seek financial assistance through the University and through other granting institutions.

 A number of national fellowships are available annually.
-Information about these fellowships is available from the Office of Graduate Studies and Research.
-The OGSR website
+Information about these fellowships is available from the Office of Graduate Studies.
+The OGS website

 Information about extramural fellowships and awards is also available in the reference section of the Central University Library under Contracts and Grants.

 For a useful listing of Literature- and language-related extramural fellowships, see the September issue of PMLA.

 For students holding Teaching Assistantships, fee deferments and loans are available from the departmental graduate office.
 Applications for assistance from OGS are on a quarterly or an annual basis.

 Teaching, language, research assistantships, and most fellowships are taxable.
 For information on how salary, fellowships, and fee payments are taxed, please obtain the guide compiled by OGS for U.S. and for foreign students.Information about nonresident tax obligations is available from the Office of the President Taxation webpage